Majid Al Futtaim launches SHARE in Saudi Arabia

 PHOTO

 SHARE is Majid Al Futtaim’s digital destination for customers, a fully integrated commerce and loyalty ecosystem that connects shopping, dining, entertainment and lifestyle experiences into one seamless journey.
+SHARE members will now be able to earn and redeem their points throughout Majid Al Futtaim's network in both the UAE and KSA, ensuring their rewards are valid wherever they travel within the region.
 Through the SHARE app, members can earn and redeem points, access exclusive offers, and unlock personalised rewards across the Group’s portfolio of brands and destinations.

 With the launch in Saudi Arabia, customers can begin using SHARE across participating Majid Al Futtaim brands, including Carrefour, VOX Cinemas, Magic Planet, AllSaints, lululemon, THAT Concept Store, Abercrombie & Fitch, Hollister, Crate & Barrel and additional lifestyle brands.
 At launch, members will be able to earn and spend points across more than 65 brands and over 15 participating retail destinations.